marlbones/must-watch/README.md

 - General styling update.
 - Add Icons, splash screen.
 - Think about how to make it that you can view your saved list offline.
 Logic that saves full screen data into state/watch list?
-- General code and file structure cleanup
+- General code and file structure cleanup.
+- Update readme.

 ## Known Bugs to Squash